-Global Mean Surface Temperature for Selected Climate Scenarios, 2031-50 and 2081-100
+FIGURE A. Global Mean Surface Temperature for Selected Climate Scenarios, 2031-50 and 2081- 100

 Source: Intergovernmental Panel on Climate Change (IPCC) 2019.
 Note: "RCP" refers to representative concentration pathways, described in box 1.

-The four RCPs imply different effects on global temperatures.
+HAMILTON PROJECT Stanford Institute for Economic Policy Research (SIEPR) The four RCPs imply different effects on global temperatures.
 Figure A indicates the projected increases in temperature associated with each RCP scenario (relative to preindustrial levels).1 The figure suggests that only the significant reductions in emissions underlying RCPs 2.6 and 4.5 can stabilize average global temperature increases at or around 2°C. Many scientists have suggested that it is critical to avoid increases in temperature beyond 2°C or even 1.5°C-larger temperature increases would produce extreme biophysical impacts and associated human welfare costs.
-It is worth noting that economic assessments of the costs and benefits from policies to reduce CO, emissions do not necessarily recommend policies that would constrain temperature increases to 1.5°C or 2°C. Some economic analyses suggest that these temperature targets would be too stringent in the sense that they would involve economic sacrifices in excess of the value of the climate-related benefits (Nordhaus 2007, 2017).
+It is worth noting that economic assessments of the costs and benefits from policies to reduce CO2 emissions do not necessarily recommend policies that would constrain temperature increases to 1.5°C or 2°C. Some economic analyses suggest that these temperature targets would be too stringent in the sense that they would involve economic sacrifices in excess of the value of the climate-related benefits (Nordhaus 2007, 2017).
 Other analyses tend to support these targets (Stern 2006).
 In scenarios with little or no policy action (RCPs 6.0 and 8.5), average global surface temperature could rise 2.9 to 4.3°C above preindustrial levels by the end of this century.
-One consequence of the temperature increase in these scenarios is that sea level would rise by between 0.5 and 0.8 meters (figure that point.
-Thus, the contribution a given country or region makes to global climate change can be measured in terms of its cumulative emissions.
+One consequence of the temperature increase in these scenarios is that sea level would rise by between 0.5 and 0.8 meters (figure B).